JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## SSH Key Usage

-For the information on using SSH keys from within the build scripts, see the following documentation article: [SSH Agent](ssh-agent.md).
+For information on using SSH keys from within the build scripts, see the following documentation article: [SSH Agent](ssh-agent.md).

 If you configure the [agent-side checkout](vcs-checkout-mode.md#agent-checkout), the server passes SSH keys to agents.
 During a build, the Git plugin downloads the key from the server to the agent, and removes this key after `git fetch/clone` is complete.